Farnsworth Lectureship at the UIC College of Pharmacy

 Farnsworth also served as director of the World Health Organization

-Collaborating Centre on Traditional Medicine at UIC, and was the inventor
+Collaborating Centre on Traditional Medicine at UIC, and he was the inventor

-and editor of the NAPRALERT database, a relational database on medicinal
+and editor-in-chief of the NAPRALERT database, a relational database on medicinal

 plants and natural products.

 “Farnsworth brought to UIC a culture of sophisticated research that has